Wilmington Violent Crime Lawyer

 Sex Crimes

 Sex crimes occur when a person engages in sexual activities with another person against that person’s will and using force or with someone whom they are aware, or should reasonably be aware, lacks capacity.
+A sex crime lawyer can help in defending individuals facing charges related to sex crimes that may overlap with or influence other criminal allegations, ensuring the proper legal strategy is pursued.
 One type of sex crime is a forcible sexual offense, which can be charged in two ways in North Carolina:

 Possible defenses for this crime include consent (unless consent was revoked) and innocence.